jwolle1/TFLearn_CNN_example/README.md

    1. Set variables at the top.
    2. Alter code following model.predict() if necessary.

-I've achieved greater than 85% accuracy on out-of-sample images using this model.
-That's without spending too much time cropping images or combing through training data.
+---

+I've achieved >85% accuracy on out-of-sample images using this model.
+That's without spending too much time cropping images or sorting them manually.
 Of course accuracy depends heavily on the classification task and quality of training data.
-I'm uploading this template as a solid foundation for others to improve upon.
+I hope this repository can help someone create a better model.